 Accelerating and coordinating action through the Heat and Buildings Strategy

-The Heat & Buildings Strategy – to be launched imminently by BEIS – must set the vision, targets, framework and mandate to get the UK on track to meet its climate targets and interim carbon budgets – including the Climate Change Committee’s 6th Carbon Budget, and Nationally Determined Contribution to reduce emissions by 68% by 2030.
+The Heat & Buildings Strategy – to be launched imminently by BEIS – must set the vision, targets, framework and mandate to get the UK on track for green recovery and to meet its climate targets and interim carbon budgets – including the Climate Change Committee’s 6th Carbon Budget, and Nationally Determined Contribution to reduce emissions by 68% by 2030.
 This must encompass the full range of measures needed, including but not limited to:

 - Updating targets and regulations on energy efficiency and heat.
 This should include a new target to ensure as many homes as possible reach at least EPC C by 2030 (with progress made on improving EPCs as a yardstick for decarbonisation), and new targets and regulations on heat decarbonisation that reflect climate science.
 A roadmap should be set out for introducing minimum energy efficiency and carbon standards for the owner-occupied sector – within which the largest climate gains are to be made.